Learn about planning ahead

 Statement of Choices

 The Statement of Choices form is another option in Queensland for you to plan healthcare decisions in advance in the event you lack healthcare decision-making capacity.
-Although these are not legal documents, they do help you express your values about health care treatment.
+Although these are not legal documents, they can help you express your values and preferences regarding health care treatment.
 You can read more about Statements of Choices here:

 Wills & Estates